 One way of responding is to look at results.

-Naturalists (and atheists/seculars) are no more likely than believers to be criminals or cheats.
+Naturalists (along with self-described atheists and seculars) are no more likely than believers to be criminals or cheats.
 Many are kind and giving and live exemplary lives.
 It is not just possible, but common, for people to be “good without God”.

 Another is to recognize that values have a solid basis, separate from a presumed presence or role of God.